 Q: Does the online program always have to be completed in three years?

 A: The specific veterinary technology courses within the degree curriculum are designed to be completed in sequence and are only offered during a particular semester.
 Acceleration through the program courses is not permitted.
-However, students are encouraged to take the required general education support courses such as English, math, and chemistry prior to entering the Veterinary Technology Program if they want to minimize their academic load while taking the VET courses.
+However, students are required to Complete prerequisite courses (SDV101 Orientation to Veterinary Technology, ENG111, CHM101 or CHM111, MTH133, VET111) prior to applying to the Veterinary Technology program.

 Q: What happens if I have to drop a class for medical or family reasons?

 A: If you encounter difficulties with a course, whether academic or personal, you should contact your course instructor and the Head of the Online Program with your concerns to learn about all of your options.

 Q: Do all the veterinary technology courses have to be taken at NOVA?